-Former prime minister in Turkey, leader of coalition government between the Welfare (Refah) Party (his own) and the True Path Party (1996-1997).
-Professor in physics.
-Lived in Germany for many years, where he worked as a scientist.
-Minister in coalition government under Bülent Ecevit in 1974.
+Necmettin Erbakan was one of the former prime ministers of Turkey, and also the leader of coalition government between the Welfare (Refah) Party and the True Path Party (1996-1997).
+He was born in Sinop province in 1926, became a professor in physics after his studies, lived in Germany for many years where he worked as a scientist.
+He became a minister in coalition government under Bülent Ecevit in 1974.

-Erbakan was one of the founders of the Welfare Party (RP), which started to grow tremendously in the recent few years.
-In 1980 Erbakan was the leader of pro-Islamic protests, that resulted in a military coup, and Erbakan's party was banned, and he was closed out from politics for 7 years.
+Erbakan was one of the founders of the Welfare Party (RP), which started to grow tremendously during those few years after it set off.
+In 1980 Erbakan was the leader of pro-Islamic protests, that resulted in a military coup and Erbakan's party was banned; he was closed out from politics for 7 years.
 It is believed that the Welfare Party's politics has less support than the 1995 elections results, which was 21%.
-But people cast their ballots for it, as it has a high reputation for honesty in municipal governments.
-Many have also supported the Welfare Party because it has a politics that helps the least fortunate in the Turkish society.
-Erbakan raised the wages for civil servants with 50% shortly after taking office.
+But people cast their ballots for it, as it had a high reputation for honesty in municipal governments.
+Many have also supported the Welfare Party because it had a politics that promissed to help the least fortunate in the Turkish society.
+Erbakan raised the wages for civil servants by 50% shortly after taking office.

 Erbakan's Welfare Party was outlawed in 1997 after a long campaign leaded by the Turkish military forces and most of the self-conscious people afraid of a disintegration of the country with a possible Islamization, and the chances of an escalation of the conflict with Kurdish nationalists.
-Welfare Party (RP) changed its name into Wisdom Party (FP), with its leader Recai Kutan, but its members say that this is not a continuation of RP but a new party called FP.
+Welfare Party (RP) changed its name into Wisdom Party (FP), with its leader Recai Kutan, but its members expressed that this was not a continuation of RP but a fresh new party.

-Erbakan was banned from politics for 5 years until 2003 and then found guilty by the court for some illegal money transfers within his party, so he was kept in house arrest for some time.
-After he was pardoned by the President Abdullah Gul due to his health problems, in October 2010 he became the leader of the Saadet Party.
+Erbakan was banned from politics, again, for 5 years until 2003 and then found guilty by the court for some illegal money transfers within his party, so he was kept in house arrest for some time.
+After he was pardoned by President Abdullah Gul due to his health problems, in October 2010 he became the leader of the Saadet Party.